scientific-python/cookie/README.md

 focus on GitHub Actions - most of Scikit-HEP cookie could be adapted to a different CI system fairly easily if you don't want to use GHA.
 It also forces the use of Poetry (instead of having a backend selection), and doesn't support compiled projects.
-It currently dumps all development depndenices into a shared environment, causing long solve times and high chance of conflicts.
+It currently dumps all development dependencies into a shared environment, causing long solve times and high chance of conflicts.
 It also does not use pre-commit properly.
 It also has quite a bit of custom code.